music-chik/Movies-to-Watch/README.md

-Hudson Hawk
+Hudson Hawk.
-It's a Mad *4 World
+It's a Mad *4 World.
-Guess Whose Coming to Dinner
+Guess Whose Coming to Dinner.
-In The Heat of the Night
+In The Heat of the Night.
-Dredd (2012)
+Dredd (2012).
-Operation Petticoat
+Operation Petticoat.
-51st State
+51st State.
-Long Kiss Goodnight
+Long Kiss Goodnight.
-Bad Lt (Nicholas Cage)
+Bad Lt (Nicholas Cage).
-Mean Streets
+Mean Streets.
-Donnie Brasco
+Donnie Brasco.
-Insomnia (2002)
+Insomnia (2002).
-Argo
+Argo.
-Sea of Love
+Sea of Love.
-Barton Fink
+Barton Fink.
-The Hudsucker Proxy
+The Hudsucker Proxy.
-Arizona Junior
+Arizona Junior.
-8mm
+8mm.
-Heartbreak Ridge
+Heartbreak Ridge.
-Vampire's Kiss
+Vampire's Kiss.
-Death Wish (1974)
+Death Wish (1974).
-The Host
+The Host.
-Castaway on the Moon
+Castaway on the Moon.
-For a Fistful of Dollars
+For a Fistful of Dollars.
-For a Few Dollars More
+For a Few Dollars More.
-The Good, The bad and The Ugly
+The Good, The bad and The Ugly.
-Furie (2019)
+Furie (2019).
-The Leopard
+The Leopard.
-In China They Eat Dogs
+In China They Eat Dogs.
-Old Men in New Cars
+Old Men in New Cars.
-Out of Sight
+Out of Sight.
-A Bout Pourtant
+A Bout Pourtant.
-Point Blank (2019)
+Point Blank (2019).
-Pour Elle
+Pour Elle.
-The Next 3 Days
+The Next 3 Days.
-Ronin
+Ronin.
-The Jackal (1997)
+The Jackal (1997).
-7 Samurai
+7 Samurai.
-Postman
+Postman.
-Robin Hood (KevinCostner)
+Robin Hood (KevinCostner).
-Waterworld
+Waterworld.
-Last Man Standing
+Last Man Standing.